andrastoth021/ultimate_workbook/workbook-practice.md

 #### How does it work?
 (Compilation Process)
 Java Source Code (mycode.java) --> Java Compiler (javac) --> Bytecode --> **JVM** --> Machine code --> OS (Windows for example)

+### JRE
+> JRE is an acronym for Java Runtime Environment.
+The Java Runtime Environment is a set of software tools which are used for developing Java applications.
+It is used to provide the runtime environment.
+It is the implementation of JVM.

+#### What does JRE consist of?
+  - Set of libraries (like JDBC)
+  - Java Virtual Machine (JVM)

+### JDK
+> JDK is an acronym for Java Development Kit.
+The Java Development Kit (JDK) is a software development environment which is used to develop java applications and applets.

+#### What does JDK consist of?
+  - Development Tools: interpreter/loader (java), a compiler (javac), etc.
+  - Java Runtime Environment (JRE)